-Serial sampling is the collection of sequential samples for the purpose of determining when the groundwater chemistry stabilizes and is therefore representative of undisturbed groundwater.
-The SOP for serial sampling provides criteria for determining when a final sample should be taken.
+Field parameter monitoring is the sequential collection of measurements for the purpose of determining when the groundwater chemistry stabilizes and is therefore representative of undisturbed groundwater.
+The SOP for field parameter monitoring provides criteria for determining when a final sample should be taken.
 Each DMW will be purged to no more than three well bore volumes, or until field parameters stabilize, whichever occurs first.
-Well stabilization occurs when the field-analyzed parameters are within ± 5% of three consecutive measurements.
+Well stabilization occurs when the field-analyzed parameters are within $\pm$ 5% of three consecutive measurements, which is determined by field parameter monitoring.
 A well bore volume is defined as the volume of water from static water level to the bottom of the well sump.

-Serial samples will be analyzed in the mobile field laboratory for field indicator parameters.
-An explanation will be provided of why the final sample was collected when field indicator parameters were not stabilized and that explanation placed in the WIPP facility Operating Record.
+An explanation will be provided of why the final samples were collected when field monitoring parameters were not stabilized and that explanation placed in the WIPP Facility Operating Record.

-Serial samples will be collected and analyzed to detect and monitor the chemical variation of the groundwater as a function of the volume of water pumped.
-Once serial sampling begins, the frequency at which serial samples are collected and analyzed will be left to the discretion of the samplers, but will be performed a minimum of three times during a sampling round.
+Field measurements are analyzed to detect and monitor the chemical variation of the groundwater as a function of the volume of water pumped.
+Once field measurements begin, the frequency at which field serial samples measurements are taken will be left to the discretion of the samplers, but will be performed a minimum of three times to determine stability.

-Final samples will be collected when the serially sampled field indicator parameters have stabilized and are, therefore, representative of undisturbed groundwater, or when three well-bore volumes have been pumped, whichever is first.
+Final samples will be collected when the field monitoring parameters have stabilized and are, therefore, representative of undisturbed groundwater, or when three well-bore volumes have been pumped, whichever is first.

-Final and serial samples are collected and analyzed in accordance with WP 02-EM1010.
-Final samples will be analyzed for the DMP parameters and constituents indicated in Table 2.
+Field Monitoring and final samples are collected and analyzed in accordance with WP 02 EM1010.
+Final samples will be analyzed for the DMP parameters and constituents indicated in Table 3.
 Duplicates of the final sample will be provided to WIPP oversight agencies as requested by the Carlsbad Field Office or the NMED.
 During DMP sample collection, samples are also collected for radiological analysis by WIPP Laboratories.

-Wastes that are generated by the sampling activities are disposed of in accordance with WP 02-RC.01.
+Wastes that are generated by the sampling activities are disposed of in accordance with WP 02-RC.01, Hazardous and Universal Waste Management Plan.